sinaptik/motolog/README.md

 Run `sails generate api <apiName>` to generate scaffolding for a new API

+Run `yo angular:route myroute` to generate controller and view, and configure route.
+Make sure to fix the route for angular-ui-router

 ## Testing

 Running `grunt test` will run the unit tests with karma.